VladyslavMazurets/slovak-cities/README.md

 ```

 ### 7. Import Slovak cities located in Nitra

+For this step, I used the [DomCrawler](https://symfony.com/doc/current/components/dom_crawler.html#node-filtering) for data parsing.
 To import Slovak cities located in Nitra, run the following command:

 ```sh